Family Camp Puerto

 Outdoor sports courts, multipurpose gym and a classroom

 The ages of the campers vary from 6 years old up to 17 years old.
 Due to the wide age range, the campers are divided into 3 Age Groups: Sophomores (6-9) Juniors (10-12/13) and Seniors (12/13-17).
-It is our biggest camp with around 170 campers, and is the only camp to have both residential and day campers.
+It is our biggest camp with around 170 campers, and is the only camp to have both residential (who sleep on the camp) and day campers (who come during the day, but go home before dinner).

 All of the activity programme is run 100% in English and no level of Spanish is required by staff (excluding those working in the Sophomore age group – More info below).

 In Family Camp Puerto the campers can either sign up for multiactivity, where they do a mixture of sports, large group activities and competitions, and trips to the beach.
-Alternatively, they can sign up for extra activities which include Arsenal Football and watersports.
+Alternatively, they can sign up for a different activity, watersports.
 In the evenings, the campers do evening activities in their age groups – this can range from gunk night, to Gala Night for the seniors, with lots of Colour War guaranteed 😉

 Multi and Extra Activities